jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 23: The discount rate is given as a decision factor but this is not modeled in the paper.
 I suggest relegating mention of a discount rate to the introduction or discussion.

-> We have removed the distracting mention of a discount rate
+> We have removed the distracting mention of a discount rate from this section.

 24: Suggest because instead of where.